A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraints 2: BCG ICL

 Thanks to the spatial extension and high signal-to-noise in the BCG and ICL spectra, we rely on a refined kinematic model through the \textsc{JAM} package, which requires the second moment of the velocity along the line-of-sight (LOS) axis, $V_{\rm rms}$, instead of the LOSVD.
 We detail how we extract the $V_{\rm rms}$ in Sect.~\ref{sect:BCG-Vrms}.
 This measurement allows us to define a new likelihood which complements the strong lensing observations in the very centre of the cluster.
 It is presented in B25b, section~3.4.

 Similarly to the cluster members, we make the measurements presented in the next sections publicly available, through the repository given in Sect.~\ref{sect:data-availability}.
-In particular, we provide the MGE parameters in the different bands, $V_{\rm rms}$ and stellar mass estimates, as well as the extraction masks used for the kinematics measurement.
+In particular, we provide the MGE parameters across the different bands, $V_{\rm rms}$ and stellar mass estimates, as well as the extraction masks used for the kinematic measurements.